nazmul-nhb/nhb-toolbox-docs/docs/intro.md

 ## 🚀 Features

-- **Type-Safe Utilities**:Fully typed for perfect TypeScript integration with strict type checking
+- **Type-Safe Utilities**: Fully typed for perfect TypeScript integration with strict type checking
 - **Modular Design**: Tree-shaking friendly – import only what you need with zero bloat
 - **Zero Dependencies**: No external dependencies - works with any JS/TS framework
 - **IDE Support**: Full type hints with JSDoc-powered API references in your editor